Hendrix-CS/csci151/labs/javafx.md

 Save the GUI in SceneBuilder and close SceneBuilder.

+### Step 5.1 module-info.java

+One final piece is needed to get the program ready to run.
 In the src folder, create a file called `module-info.java`.
 Add this code into that file.

     module tip {